-The Swiss Christmas season is just around the corner and the streets are full of Christmas lights and decorations all over Switzerland.
-There are certain aspects of Christmas in Switzerland that are universal like presents, the tree and fairy lights, but every country and region has developed their own way of celebrating – and Switzerland is no exception.
+The holiday season is just around the corner, and the streets are full of lights and decorations.
+Certain aspects of Christmas in Switzerland are universal, like presents, the tree, and fairy lights.
+However, every country and region has developed its own way of celebrating—and Switzerland is no exception.

-To help you have the best Christmas in Switzerland, A Humorous Guide to Switzerland brings you the top Christmas traditions in Switzerland, Christmas activities, a dictionary of Christmas-related terms and everything you need to know about Samichlaus – otherwise known as the Swiss Santa.
+To help you have the best religious celebration, A Humorous Guide to Switzerland brings you the top Christmas traditions, including the following:

 Samichlaus, the Swiss Santa